Q: What is a Nurse Anesthetist?

 A: You do not need an Illinois license to apply if you have an unrestricted license in another state.
 You will need to have an Illinois license by September 1 of your admission year.

 Q: Is financial aid available?

-A: Degree seeking students are eligible to apply for the Federal Direct Loan Program through DePaul University.
+A: Degree-seeking students are eligible to apply for the Federal Direct Loan Program through DePaul University.
 Non-degree seeking students are eligible to apply for the Federal Direct Loan Progam through NorthShore.
-Actual amount of financial aid is dependent upon individual need.
+The actual amount of financial aid is dependent upon individual need.
 Students may also receive a Health Resources and Services Administration Nurse Anesthetist Traineeship Grant.
 The School awards five annual alumni scholarships during residency.

 Q: Where will I complete my clinical requirements?